 - N40 14.210 W105 12.416 — 2.25 miles : Travel on west (lower) half of loop

 - N40 14.689 W105 12.795 — 2.95 miles : Complete Loop

 - N40 14.798 W105 13.420 — 3.95 miles: Rabbit Mountain Trailhead

 - Fault movements in the Rabbit Mountain area have cracked rock under-layers, freeing water trapped beneath the surface to rise.
 There are seven natural springs in the Rabbit Mountain area.

-- Prairie Rattlesnakes are common to the Rabbit Mountain area.
-While seldom seen and encounters are rare, be cognizant of their presence and never place your hands or feet where you cannot see them.
+- Rattlesnakes are common in the Rabbit Mountain area.
+While encounters are rare, be mindful of their presence and never place your hands or feet where you can't see them.

 Directions to Trailhead

 Head north on Highway 36 out of town towards Lyons.
 Highway 36 will dead end into Highway 66.
-Turn right on Highway 66 and continue for about 1 mile.
-Turn left into N. 53rd Street and follow it 2 miles until you see the Rabbit Mountain sign and parking lot on the right.
+Turn right on Highway 66 and continue for one mile.
+Turn left into N. 53rd Street and follow it 2.8 miles to the Rabbit Mountain parking lot on the right.

 Boulder County Parks & Open Space

 5201 St. Vrain Road